Dirichlet is not just Bad and Singular: Intermediate Diophantine sets revisited

-\begin{remark} In view of the discussion at the start of the appendix, it is straightforward to establish the above reformulation of the sets $\Sing_n^d$ and $ \Bad_n^d$ under the extra assumption that $\bX\in \wedge^{d+1} \ZZ^{n+1}\setminus\{0\}$ is decomposable.
-In view of this, the key feature of Lemma~\ref{l-bad-sing} is that it enables us to remove the decomposable assumption. \end{remark}
+\begin{remark} In view of the discussion at the start of this section, it is straightforward to establish the above reformulation of the sets $\Sing_n^d$ and $ \Bad_n^d$ under the extra assumption that $\bX\in \wedge^{d+1} \ZZ^{n+1}\setminus\{0\}$ is decomposable.
+In view of this, the key feature of Lemma~{\ref{l-bad-sing}} is that it enables us to remove the decomposable assumption. \end{remark}

 \begin{proof} The `only if part' of both (i) and (ii) follows directly from Remark~\ref{corona}.
 Now concentrating on the `if part' of (i), in view of Remark~\ref{corona}, it suffices to show that for any given $\eps \in (0,1)$ and $N >N_0(\bx, \eps)$ sufficiently large, there exists a decomposable $\bX\in \wedge^{d+1} \ZZ^{n+1}\setminus\{0\}$ such that \eqref{e-equation-sing} holds.
 With this in mind, let $\eps\in (0,1)$, $N >N_0(\bx, \eps)$ and $\bX\in \wedge^{d+1} \ZZ^{n+1}\setminus\{0\}$ satisfying \eqref{e-equation-sing} be as given.
 This implies that the first successive minima of the convex body $\mathcal{C}$ defined by